Dashboard Controls

 |---|---|

-| DB Instances | Instances are stopped unexpectedly |
+| DB Instances Status | Instances are stopped unexpectedly |

-| Connection Health | Unhealthy connections appear |
+| DB Connection Health | Unhealthy connections appear |

 | User Activity | High idle users with low activity |

-| Query Avg Time | Sudden increase vs. baseline |
+| Query AVG Time | Sudden increase vs. baseline |

 | Longest Query | Exceeds acceptable thresholds |

-| Deadlocks | Any deadlocks occur |
+| DEADLOCKS | Any deadlocks occur |

-| Locks | Large spikes or sustained high counts |
+| Locks & Deadlocks | Large spikes or sustained high counts |

-| CPU Usage | Sustained >80% or spikes to 100% |
+| Max CPU Usage | Sustained >80% or spikes to 100% |

-| Max Connections | Approaching 90% utilization |
+| Max Connections Usage | Approaching 90% utilization |

-| IOPS | Sustained high levels or unusual spikes |
+| IOPS Usage | Sustained high levels or unusual spikes |

 Next Steps